jensen/testing-notes/README.md

 1. `validates_presences_of :product` which seems to be deprecated since Rails 3.
 2. `validates :name, :presence => true` which would no longer be ideal since Ruby 1.9 reduced usage of 'hash rocket' syntax.
-3. `vaildates :name, presence: true` which seems to be the preferred way with the newer JSON style syntax.
+3. `validates :name, presence: true` which seems to be the preferred way with the newer JSON style syntax.

 I recommend keeping an eye on the date of instructional content and as much as possible __consult official documentation__.